austinfett/NBA-Algo/README.md

 # NBA Sports Betting Using Machine Learning 🏀
 <img src="https://github.com/kyleskom/NBA-Machine-Learning-Sports-Betting/blob/master/Screenshots/output.png" width="1010" height="292" />

-A machine learning AI used to predict the winners and under/overs of NBA games.
-Takes all team data from the 2007-08 season to current season, matched with odds of those games, using a neural network to predict winning bets for today's games.
-Achieves ~69% accuracy on money lines and ~55% on under/overs.
+A machine learning AI used to predict the winners, over/unders, and spreads of NBA games.
+Takes all team data from the 2012-13 season to current season, matched with odds of those games, using a neural network to predict winning bets for today's games.
+Achieves ~70% training accuracy on money lines, ~55% on over/unders, and ~63% on spreads.
 Outputs expected value for teams money lines to provide better insight.
 The fraction of your bankroll to bet based on the Kelly Criterion is also outputted.
 Note that a popular, less risky approach is to bet 50% of the stake recommended by the Kelly Criterion.

+This is heavily adapted from kyleskom's project (https://github.com/kyleskom/NBA-Machine-Learning-Sports-Betting) and expanded upon using more player focused data to account for injuries.
+These stats are pie, a weighted pie for each player, and total minutes for these players.
 ## Packages Used

 Use Python 3.11.
 In particular the packages/libraries used are...